viazure/docsify-in-offline-example/README.md

 ## Features

-This project integrates the following useful features and plugins:
+This project incorporates the following practical functions and plugins, and synchronizes the latest resource files on a regular basis.

 - Bilingual support (Chinese/English)
 - [Dark/Light theme switching](https://github.com/boopathikumar018/docsify-darklight-theme)